Area: Middle School

 Mrs. Martin holds a B.A. from Guilford College and an M.Ed from The University of Southern Maine.
 Amanda teaches Geometry, Advanced Algebra, and Calculus, and works with the yearbook staff and our online students.
 She has served the Academy since 2008 and has been an educator since 2000.

-Mrs. Rathbone arrived in Fayetteville in May 2018 and is thrilled to be facilitating the brand-new STEAM program at Fayetteville Academy.
+Mrs. Rathbone arrived in Fayetteville in May 2018 and is thrilled to be facilitating the HLT SmartLab® at Fayetteville Academy for grades 6-12.
 She comes to us with a Master of Education in Educational Technology, a Bachelor of Arts in English & Creative Writing, has taught in three continents in various languages, and amongst other things is a master carpenter, a writer, and a painter.
 With twenty plus years in education and almost ten years in national and international sales, Mrs. Rathbone brings a plethora of experience to the world of Science, Technology, Engineering, Arts, and Mathematics.

 Mrs. Smith holds a B.S. from Methodist University.
 She has served the Academy since 1990.

 Mrs. Stanbridge received a B.S. in Intermediate Education with a concentration in math and her M.A. in Intermediate Education from Fayetteville State University.
-She has 42 years of teaching experience in grades 4-7 in both public and private school in Cumberland County.
-She taught 4th grade at Fayetteville Academy for seven years after retiring from the public school system.
+She has 45 years of teaching experience in grades 4-8 in both public and private schools in Cumberland County.
+She taught 4th grade at Fayetteville Academy for seven years after retiring from the public school system and returned to the Academy in 2017 to teach Mathematics in the Middle School.
+This year Mrs. Stanbridge will also be teaching Science in the 6th grade.